Sinner's prayer

 William Holman Hunt's 19th century The Light of the World is an allegory of Jesus knocking on the door of the sinner's heart.

-The Sinner's prayer (also called the Consecration prayer and Salvation prayer) is a Christian term referring to any prayer of repentance, prayed by individuals who feel sin in their lives and have the desire to form or renew a personal relationship.
-This prayer is not mandatory but, for some, functions as a way to communicate with and understand their relationship with God through Jesus Christ.
-It is a popular prayer in evangelical circles.
-While some Christians see reciting the Sinner's prayer as the moment defining one's salvation, others see it as a beginning step of one's lifelong faith journey.
+The Sinner's prayer (also called the Consecration prayer and Salvation prayer) refers to any prayer of repentance and is most often associated with evangelical Christian denominations.
+Denominations that use this prayer often do not consider it to be mandatory for membership or conversion.
+Some Christians see reciting the Sinner's prayer as the moment defining one's salvation, others see it as a beginning step of one's lifelong faith journey, while still others understand it to be a form of "re-commitment" for repentant believers.

-It also may be prayed as an act of "re-commitment" for those who are already believers in the faith.
-Often, at the end of a worship service, in what is known as an altar call, a minister or other worship leader will invite those desiring to receive Christ (thus becoming born again) to repeat with them the words of some form of a Sinner's prayer.
-It also is frequently found on printed gospel tracts, urging people to "repeat these words from the bottom of your heart".
+The sinner's prayer is most often performed in an altar call during worship services or where converts are invited to repeat the words of some form of a Sinner's prayer.
+It is also frequently found on printed tracts or chick tracts, urging people to "repeat these words from the bottom of your heart".

-The Sinner's prayer takes various forms, all of which have the same general thrust.
-Since it is considered a matter of one's personal will, it can be prayed silently, aloud, read from a suggested model, or repeated after someone modeling the prayer role.
-There is no formula of specific words considered essential, although it usually contains an admission of sin and a petition asking that Jesus enter into the person's heart (that is to say, the center of their life).
+The Sinner's prayer takes various forms and is prayed silently, aloud, or read from a suggested model.
+While there is no specific formula considered essential, it usually contains an admission of sin and a belief in or recognition of the penal substitution of Christ for the penitent person's sins.

 The use of the Sinner's prayer is common within some Protestant traditions, such as the Methodist churches and various Baptist churches, as well among evangelical Anglicans.
-While not traditionally a part of the language of the Lutheran and Roman Catholic traditions which emphasize the doctrine of baptismal regeneration, it is used among certain circles of adherents belonging to these faiths.
+While not traditionally a part of the language of the Lutheran and Roman Catholic traditions, it is used among certain circles of adherents belonging to these faiths.
 It is also present in movements that span several denominations, including Evangelicalism, Fundamentalism, and Charismatic Christianity.
 It is sometimes uttered by Christians seeking redemption or reaffirming their faith in Christ during a crisis or disaster, when death may be imminent.

-David Platt has raised questions over the authenticity of the conversions of people using the Sinner's prayer based on research by George Barna.